Codecademy/docs/content/general/concepts/programming-optimization/programming-optimization.md

 Ultimately the choice of design depends on the goals of the project: If speed of the output is a key priority in the compilation when designing the compiler, taking into account the same level of work, a one-pass compiler is faster than a multi-pass compiler and although a multi-pass is slower, it may fulfill the overall objective just fine.
 The platform and programming source code language to be used will also be decided at this level.

-Changing any of these will most definitely require extensive rewrites, which is always a practice to avoid, regardless if a modular system may allow rewrites of some components (e.g. a Python program may rewrite performance-critical sections in C).
+Changing any of these will most definitely require extensive rewrites, which is always a practice to avoid, regardless if a modular system may allow rewrites of some components (e.g. a [Python](https://www.codecademy.com/resources/docs/python) program may rewrite performance-critical sections in [C](https://www.codecademy.com/resources/docs/c).
 In a distributed system, choice of design (e.g. client-server, peer-to-peer, etc.) occurs at this level and may be extremely challenging to modify later on, particularly if all components cannot be replaced in sync (e.g. old clients).

 ### Algorithms and Database Structures

 After the design solution, an efficient implementation for the algorithms and data structure should be decided on, and will play a key role to the system’s performance.

-Generally data structures are more difficult to change than algorithms since a data structure and its performance assumptions are used throughout the program.
+Generally, data structures are more difficult to change than algorithms since a data structure and its performance assumptions are used throughout the program.
 Changing a data structure after implementing it is an uphill battle, it’s crucial to think wisely before implementing an algorithmic solution for any optimization.
 This can be minimized by the use of abstract data types in function definitions, keeping the concrete data structure definitions restricted to a few places.

 Optimized systems tend to have algorithms that are constant O(1), logarithmic O(log n), linear O(n), or log-linear O(n log n).
 For example, a linear search is asymptotically slower than a binary search, but a linear search is faster for small inputs and a binary search is faster for large inputs.
 Quadratic complexity algorithms O(n<sup>2</sup>) fail to scale and even linear algorithms cause problems if repeatedly called and are typically replaced with constant or logarithmic whenever it is possible to do so.